...KEEPING YOU POSTED...

 THIS website not only highlights our own activities but gives quick and easy links to other trans groups and organisations.
 Check out our different sections...

-*OUR Clare Project drop-ins continue without interruption over the Christmas break so we'll be open on both Tuesday, December 23 and December 30 from 2.30-5.30pm as usual.
-You can find details on our Drop-In page... *THE community memorial service for the International Trans Day of Remembrance was held at Dorset Gardens Methodist Church, Brighton, on Sunday, November 23.
+knowing your rights as a trans* person ( just press the link here) and expanded contacts information about FTM support groups (press here). *THE community memorial service for the International Transgender Day of Remembrance was held at Dorset Gardens Methodist Church, Brighton, on Sunday, November 23.
 It commemorated trans* people who have died or suffered violence because of hatred towards their gender identity or gender expression.
-Check out this link for a video report from ITV. *BRIGHTON and Hove Council is gathering detailed facts and figures aimed at providing better services to meet the trans community's needs.
-You can find out more information in our News section or join this important survey straight away by using the link:
+Check out this link for a video report from ITV.

 *BRIGHTON Trans*formed is a remarkable new book featuring the lives and thoughts of a wide range of trans people.
 Developed over more than 18 months, the project involved in-depth interviews and tells the fascinating stories of trans people, many of them members of the Clare Project, in their own words.
 This is an authoritative, ground-breaking work, sensitively edited and brilliantly designed.
 You can find out more and order your copy from QueenSpark Books by going to their website here.

 onthly meal out - Clare's Meet & Eat replaces the old title, Posh Nosh.
 You'll find the same warm welcome and good-value food at the event.
-Our next Meet&Eat will be in the new year on January 6, 2015.
+Our next Meet&Eat will be on Tuesday, February 3.
 For more details, check out our new Meet&Eat page here *WE have a new name for our m

 THE Clare Project has a new Billboard section where we bring to you the latest information and news of events sent to our email address.
 You can check out local information here and wider interest here.
 WE have advice about what to do if you, or a friend, is a victim of a transphobic hate crime – and some useful tips how to stay safe if you're out on the town late at night.
 Just click here to investigate... *TRANS Pride 2014 proved a success in July and many people attended our Clare Project stall at the community fair in New Steine Gardens to chat and pick up information about our activities.
 You can find more details about Trans Pride in our News section.
 We